anaszain89/Connectivity_Analysis_in_HAND/README.md

 We have demonstrated associations between imaging-derived graph-theoretic properties of brain networks with neuropsychological performance, provides opportunities to further investigate the evolution of HAND in larger, longitudinal studies.

-The results from this study have been published at [Neuroimage Clinical] (https://www.sciencedirect.com/science/article/pii/S2213158217303054).
+The results from this study have been published at [Neuroimage Clinical](https://www.sciencedirect.com/science/article/pii/S2213158217303054).
 Another manuscript detailing the regional differences in these subjects is currently under review.